 Although this drink is very easy to make, the brewing time should be right, or there’s a chance it will turn out with a soapy taste.
 You can enjoy it all year round since it is great either hot or cold.
 Watch how to make it in the video below.

 This herbal tea requires just 3 ingredients: fresh lemongrass, ginger, and water.
-You will need to bruise/smack both ginger and lemongrass before brewing to help release their aroma.
 I sometimes add a squeeze of lime juice and some honey to make the tea even tastier.

 You probably have known how extensively lemongrass is used in Southeast Asian cooking including Vietnamese cuisine.
 Because of its relaxing citrus fragrance, we also use it to make drinks in Vietnam.
 Throughout the country, many resorts and spas offer a lemongrass drink as a welcome drink to guests.